fassetar/clear-appsettings/README.md

 ### Why this Project
-Below is alternative solutions for best practices but I needed this because I didnt want to change how things were listed in the source and didnt have a better option because I didnt want to change the way the client had the code setup.
+Below is alternative solutions for best practices but I needed this because I didnt want to change how things were listed in the source and I didnt want to change the way the client had the code setup.

 ---